 As long as the minimum science requirements are met, one's major is not a criterion of professional school admission, but overall grade point average, science grade point average, and the standardized exam scores (which have science sections covering courses listed above) are critical.
 Students with equivalent credentials (e.g., MCAT, GPA, and grades in science courses) who major outside of the sciences will be a little unique when their applications are considered, and this may even be an advantage.
 Generally, first-year students need to start at least two science sequences and to take at least four science courses in the first year regardless of their projected major.
 An absolute maximum is six science courses (three per term), but this is not often recommended.
 Taking fewer than three science courses will make it difficult for students to be prepared for the professional school standardized exams in three years.
 It is recommended that in the first year, pre-professional school students take Cell Biology and Chemistry I and II.
-Other science courses which are often taken by first-year students include selections from this list: Zoology, Functions and Models, Calculus I and Calculus II.
-Physics is rarely started before the sophomore year.
+Other science courses which are often taken by first-year students include selections from this list: Zoology (Biology majors), Functions and Models, Calculus I and Calculus II.
+Physics may be an appropriate choice for Physics or BCMB majors.
+Outside the Natural Sciences, Should consider coursework in psychology, sociology, ethics or speech communication.